Odelay

 Odelay is the fifth studio album by American musician Beck, released on June 18, 1996, by DGC Records.
 The album featured several successful singles, including "Where It's At", "Devils Haircut", and "The New Pollution", and peaked at number sixteen on the Billboard 200.
 As of July 2008, the album had sold 2.3 million copies in the United States, making Odelay Beck's most successful album to date.
-Since its release, the album has appeared in numerous publications' lists of the greatest of the 1990s and of all time.
+Since its release, the album has been lauded by critics and has appeared in numerous publications' lists of the greatest of the 1990s and of all time.

 Recording

 Beck approached Odelay with trepidation.
 "I thought Odelay might be the last time I got a chance to make a record,” he told Rolling Stone in 2008.

 The sessions for what would become Odelay originally began as a subdued, acoustic affair.
 In 1994, Beck started to record tracks for his follow-up to Mellow Gold with Bong Load producers Tom Rothrock and Rob Schnapf.
-Together, they recorded the melancholy album-closer "Ramshackle."
+Together, they recorded the melancholy album-closer "Ramshackle".
 He would eventually abandon work with Rothrock and Schnapf, opting to work with the Dust Brothers instead.
 Most of the album was recorded in 1995 at the Dust Brothers' home recording studio in Silver Lake, Los Angeles.
 The Dust Brothers' production style was hip-hop-focused but layered; their résumé included work with Beastie Boys, Tone Lōc and Young MC.
 Their small recording room was filled with records, many of which provided samples for the album.

-Title and artwork
+Release and packaging

+It was released on June 18, 1996, by DGC Records and its deluxe version was released on January 29, 2008, contain additional 19 B-sides, remixes and previously unreleased songs.
+The liner notes for the deluxe version feature complete lyrics and artwork, as well as an essay from Thurston Moore and the transcript of 15 high school students interviewed by Dave Eggers.

-The title is a phonetic English rendering of the Mexican slang interjection "órale", which translates roughly to "cool" or "ok".
-The phrase "odelay" is repeated in the lyrics during the outro of the song "Lord Only Knows".
-According to Stephen Malkmus, the title is a pun on Oh Delay, since the album took very long to record.
+The album title is a phonetic English rendering of the Mexican slang greeting "órale", meaning "What's up?".
+According to Stephen Malkmus, the title is a pun on Oh Delay, because the album took very long to record.
+It is not a song title, but it is found in the lyrics of Lord Only Knows.

 The album's cover is a photo of a Komondor, a rare Hungarian breed of dog with a heavy, corded coat, jumping over a hurdle.
-The original photo was shot by canine photographer Joan Ludwig (1914–2004) for the July 1977 issue of the American Kennel Club's Gazette.
+The original photo was shot by canine photographer Joan Ludwig (1914–2004) for the July 1977 issue of the American Kennel Club's gazette.